tsonika/intro-ngs-manuals/docs/modules/btp-module-ngs-mapping/alignment.md

 to a specific region.
 For example, look for gene `Lemd1` in the search box.

+!!! note "Question"
     What is the main difference between the visualization of BAM and bigWig files?

+??? "**Answer**"
+    !!! success "Answer"
         The actual alignment of reads that stack to a particular region can be displayed using the information stored in a BAM format.
 The bigWig format is for display of dense, continuous data that will be displayed in the Genome Browser as a graph.

 Using the `+` button on the top right, zoom in to see more of the details of the alignments.

+!!! note "Question"
     What do you think the different colors mean?

+??? "**Answer**"
+    !!! success "Answer"
         The different color represents four nucleotides, e.g. blue is Cytidine (C), red is Thymidine (T).

 Practice Makes Perfect!
 -----------------------